versionone/VersionOne.Client.Requestor/TECHNICAL.md

 We're going to use JSFiddle to build our form.
 So, do this:

 1. Open a new window or tab in Chrome and navigate to [http://www.JSFiddle.net](http://www.jsFiddle.net)
+2. From the left side, under `Choose Framework`, leave `onLoad`, and select `jQuery` (Any version above 1.6)
-2. You'll see four panels: `HTML, JavaScript, CSS, and Result`
+2. On the right, you'll see four panels: `HTML, JavaScript, CSS, and Result`
-3. We'll only use the JavaScript panel for now, so type this into it and then press `Run`:
+4. We'll only use the JavaScript panel for now, so type this into it and then press `Run`:

 ```javascript
 var host = "http://eval.versionone.net"; // Remote web server root